Alaricus/solid-dialog/README.md

 ```

 ### `backdropStyles`
-This is an object, just like above, but it's restricted to two properties only: `background-color` and `backdrop-filter`.
-The former takes any valid CSS way of setting a colore, while the latter take any valid CSS filters.
+This is an object, just like above, but for styles specific to the backdrop.
 For example:

 ```javascript
 {